sanmai/shipandco-sdk/CONTRIBUTING.md

 vendor/bin/phpunit --group=integration --debug
 ```

-This command will show requestes and responses as they happen.
+This command will show requests and responses as they happen.